codeshredder/OpenStack/OpenStack-Grizzly-Install.rst

 0. What is it?
 ==============

-It is for someone who want an easy way to create your own OpenStack platform.
+It is for somebody who want an easy way to create a private OpenStack test environment.

 1. Overview